zzzprojects/learn-orm/tutorials/dapper/basic-list-query.md

 }
 ```

-Let's execute the above code and you will see the following output.
+Let's execute the above code, and you will see the following output.

 ```csharp
 Cardinal Tom B. Erichsen